Nate’s Abbreviated Round-Up of the Year 2005

 The air marshal and the stewardess are the culprits behind the missing tyke.
 They want to squeeze 50 million dollars from the airline.
 This is the best way they propose to do so: First, they locate an airline engineer living abroad and kill her husband and make it look like suicide.
 Then they pay off the mortician so they can stash explosives in her husband’s security sealed coffin.
 Then apparently they know when Kyle (Jodie Foster) will want to fly again and it also happens to be a flight that the marshal and the stewardess will be scheduled aboard.
 Now, once the plane is in flight, the marshal somehow manages to steal the little girl, awakening no one, takes Kyle’s boarding pass and doesn’t awaken her, and stows the little girl away without being seen.
 They then let Kyle go nuts looking for her missing tyke so they can, get this, have a credible hijacker that they can accuse of plotting to blow up the plane unless … she gets 50 million wired into an account.
 Afterwards, the marshal will somehow get the Feds to kill Kyle and he’ll slip the detonator in her cold dead hand.
 Oh, and the stewardess changes the flight manifest twice too.
 What.
 The.
 Hell.
 Does this sound like the easiest way to make money?
 This plan also involves Kyle wiggling her way into the cargo hold and manually opening her hubby’s casket with the security code so that the marshal can get a hold of the hidden explosives.
 This entire tortuous plan revolves around a primary assumption that NO ONE will remember or interact with Kyle’s daughter the entire time.
 This assumes not a single person will remember little Julia, even though mother and daughter boarded first onto an empty plane.
 What would happen if Julia hit the call button for a pillow?
 Oops.
 What would happen if anyone next to them just said, “Hi”?
 Oops.
 What would happen if people on the plane contacted anyone at the airport?
 Oops.
 The entire conspiracy rests on 400 people’s bad memories.
 Those do not seem like good odds to me, but then again I’m not a movie villain.

 Why did We Remake This Award: The Fog.
 The 1981 original wasn’t that good to begin with.
 Let me make this perfectly clear – FOG IS NOT SCARY.
 When the film goes into Fog POV then things get even sillier as we drift inward.
-Look out sexually promiscuous teens, because the moisture in the air is out to punish you.
+Look out sexually promiscuous teens, because the moisture in the air and people within it are out to punish you.